Climate Action Plan & Community Meetings

 - Environmental Factors - Using natural gas for space heating, water heating, and cooking in buildings means that carbon dioxide will be released both directly at each appliance and throughout the supply and distribution system transporting the gas.
 When that carbon dioxide is released, it accumulates in our atmosphere.
 All that carbon dioxide becomes trapped and creates a greenhouse effect on our planet, warming up the overall climate.
 Switching all our commercial and residential buildings to fully function on electricity, rather than natural gas, will drastically reduce the carbon dioxide in the atmosphere.
 The California grid is increasingly powered by renewable energy every year and the State has a goal for the grid to be based on 100% renewables by 2045.

 - Health Benefits – Natural gas and propane stoves can release carbon monoxide, formaldehyde, and other harmful pollutants into the air that can be toxic to people and pets.
 In homes that use gas powered appliances, children are 42 percent more at risk for developing asthma compared to homes with electric stoves.

 - Economic Value – Since energy efficiency efforts began 40 years ago, Californians have saved $74 billion (PDF) in reduced electricity costs.
 If every American home replaced one incandescent light bulb with a new ENERGY STAR energy-saving LED bulb, the Environmental Protection Agency (EPA) estimates that we could save enough energy to power three million homes for a year, save about $680 million in annual energy costs and eliminate nine billion pounds of emissions per year.
-You can find local rebates in your area by following this link.
+There may be local rebates available in your area.